 Nearly every motherboard supports dual-channel memory, while certain high-end ones can even support quad-channel.

-Will dual-channel give you a performance boost?
+So, will dual-channel memory give you a performance boost?
 Yes, but not one that is likely to be noticeable in games.

 The main advantage of having multiple RAM modules is that they are easier and cheaper to replace in case of failure.
 If you have a single 16 GB module and it malfunctions, your PC will be out of commission until you can replace it.
-If you have two 8 GB modules and one fails, you will still be able to use your PC and the new 8 GB module will naturally be cheaper than a new 16 GB one.
+If you have two 8 GB modules and one fails, you will still be able to use your PC until you can replace the faulty module.

 The Final Word